Highspot vs Salesforce

 But there's no native content governance, no AI-powered search that understands selling context, no analytics connecting content to revenue outcomes.
 Salesforce expects you to solve this problem with a partner tool, and Highspot is one of the most common choices.

 ZoomInfo approaches content from a different angle.
 Rather than managing what reps share, ZoomInfo ensures reps know who to share it with and why the account is worth the effort.
-When a seller in GTM Workspace sees an AI-generated account briefly pulling together company news, buying signals, and stakeholder context, they walk into Highspot knowing which play to run and which content to pull.
+When a seller in GTM Workspace sees an AI-generated account brief pulling together company news, buying signals, and stakeholder context, they walk into Highspot knowing which play to run and which content to pull.

 Source: ZoomInfo GTM Workspace